jpdevries/Bonsai/demo/README.md

 grunt -version
 ```

-Enter the default template directory and install the Node and Bower dependencies, this time *without* specifying a global(-g) install:
+Enter the default template directory and install the Node dependencies, this time *without* specifying a global(-g) install:

 ```bash
 cd Bonsai/demo